Over the recent weekend, the digital world faced a stark reminder of its vulnerabilities...

-Asymmetric routing is the situation where packets from A to B follow a different path than packets from B to A. Asymmetric routing is very common with BGP, and completely avoiding it is impossible.
+Asymmetric routing is a network communication scenario where the forward and reverse paths of network traffic take different routes.
+In other words, asymmetric routing is the situation where packets from A to B follow a different path than packets from B to A. It is very common with BGP and can happen for various reasons, such as load balancing, network topology, or network security measures.
+Completely avoiding asymmetric routing is nearly impossible.
 Fortunately, under normal circumstances, asymmetric routing doesn’t cause any problems, as routers don’t care about this and obviously, the sending and receiving hosts see packets in both directions.
 Firewalls, on the other hand, often need to see the packets flowing in both directions to function properly.
 So it’s important to place firewalls somewhere before the packet flows in the incoming and outgoing directions diverge.

 Figure 1: symmetric routing.

 Figure 1 shows a situation where asymmetric routing is unlikely.
 There are two paths between AS100 and AS500: through AS200 and AS300 for a total of three hops or through AS400 for a total of two hops.
 So if the local preference attribute is the same, the shorter AS path will make packets flow through AS400 in both directions, as shown by the blue arrows for packets from AS100 to AS500, and the red arrows showing the direction from AS500 to AS100.

 Figure 2: asymmetric routing.

 In figure 2, however, the two available paths are both two AS hops, so the AS path length step in the BGP path selection algorithm won’t force a decision.
 This generally means that the path selection decision will come down to the tie breaker rules, so there’s about a 50% chance that traffic from AS100 to AS500 will flow through AS200 and a 50% chance that it will flow through AS400.
 The same is true in the opposite direction, making for the following possibilities:

 |AS100 to AS500